Correlations Between kHz QPOs and Spectral Parameters from Time-Resolved Spectro-Temporal Analysis of 4U 1728-34: Summary Discussion

 As shown in the correlation plots, the spectral parameters for Seg-14 of Obs-1, Obs-5, and Obs-7 are either poorly constrained or have large uncertainties.
 This is due to the absence of SXT data for these segments.
 Given the moderate energy resolution of the LAXPC and limited photon statistics, the spectral parameters could not be tightly constrained from LAXPC data alone.

 In NS systems with a weak magnetic field ($< 10^8$ G), the accretion disk may extend up to the surface of the star.
 In such a scenario, there will also be emission from the boundary layer.
-The luminosity from the boundary layer can be expressed as:
+The luminosity from the boundary layer can be expressed as

-where $\nu_s$ is the spin frequency, $R_*$ is the radius of the NS, and $\nu_k$ is the Keplerian frequency at the stellar surface.
+here, $\nu_s$ is the spin frequency, $R_*$ is the radius of the NS, and $\nu_k$ is the Keplerian frequency at the stellar surface.
 Thus, the total luminosity is the sum of the disk luminosity and the boundary layer luminosity \citep{Gilfanov_2014}.
-For a neutron star mass of 1.92 M$\odot$ and assuming that the accretion disk extends to the NS surface (with $R* = 10$ km), the theoretical value of the efficiency is estimated to be $\sim$24 \%.
+For a NS mass of 1.92 M$\odot$ and assuming that the accretion disk extends to the NS surface (with $R* = 10$ km), the theoretical value of the efficiency is estimated to be $\sim$24 \%.

-The kHz QPOs in neutron star systems are known to correlate with the spectral state of the source, as discussed above.
-In several sources, the detection of kHz QPOs, particularly the lower kHz QPO, depends strongly on the position of the source in CCD, and typically occurs during transitions from the hard to the soft state \citep{Mendez_1999,Mendez_2001,Zhang_2017}.
+The kHz QPOs in NS systems are known to correlate with the spectral state of the source, as discussed above.
+In several sources, the detection of kHz QPOs, particularly the lower kHz QPO, depends strongly on the position of the source in CD, and typically occurs during transitions from the hard to the soft state \citep{Mendez_1999,Mendez_2001,Zhang_2017}.

-\cite{Zhang_2017} performed a detailed study of the relation between the presence of kHz QPOs and the spectral evolution of 4U 1636--536, showing that during the transition from the hard to the soft state, i.e.\ when the lower kHz QPO is present, $\Gamma$ drops abruptly, while $kT_e$ decreases gradually and $\tau$ remains relatively high ($\sim$5--25).
+\cite{Zhang_2017} performed a detailed study of the relation between the presence of kHz QPOs and the spectral evolution of 4U 1636--536, showing that during the transition from the hard to the soft state, i.e., when the lower kHz QPO is present, $\Gamma$ drops abruptly, while $kT_e$ decreases gradually and $\tau$ remains relatively high ($\sim$5--25).
 Similarly, \cite{Ribeiro2017} investigated the correlations between the kHz QPO frequency and spectral parameters and found that $\nu_{\mathrm{L}}$ is anti-correlated with $\Gamma$ and $kT_e$, and positively correlated with $\tau$.